-- a) Each team shall be composed of three players, one designated goalkeeper, up to six substitute players (i.e. a maximum often) - b) One Coach from each team may be on the floor to instruct players. - c) No other people may be on the floor other than players, referees and other coaches listed on the game sheet a) The duration of a game shall be three fifteen-minute straight time periods, with intermission of three minutes between periods.
+- a) Each team shall be composed of three players, one designated goalkeeper, up to six substitute players (i.e. a maximum often) - b) One Coach from each team may be on the floor to instruct players. - c) No other people may be on the floor other than players, referees and other coaches listed on the game sheet a) The duration of a game shall be three sixteen-minute straight time periods, with two minute shifts, with intermission of two minutes between periods.
 Each period shall start with a face-off.